Bat Project

 Conserve Wildlife Foundation is dedicated to the conservation and preservation of all rare species in the state of New Jersey, including bats.
 CWF takes part in a number of bat-related projects year-round that range from hands-on wildlife monitoring to working with homeowners on safe bat exclusion practices.

 Our work in the field takes place primarily in the summer, starting with the Summer Mist Netting Project.
-Since the Northern long-eared bat (Myotis septentrionalis) was listed as federally Threatened in 2015, we have been working to learn more about the under-surveyed species.
+Since the Northern long-eared bat (Myotis septentrionalis) was listed as federally Threatened in 2015, and more recently federally Endangered in 2022, we have been working to learn more about the under-surveyed species.
 In partnership with New Jersey Fish & Wildlife, CWF conducts mist-netting surveys through the summer in hopes of finding the now rare bat in order to track them via radio telemetry.
 By tracking Northern long-eared bats to their roosts and colonies, we can learn more about how they utilize their habitat and where they can be found, which enables us to better conserve the species.

 Similarly, we also partner with New Jersey Fish & Wildlife on the Mobile and Stationary Acoustic Projects each summer.
 By using “bat detectors” to listen in to the ultrasonic echolocation calls of bats, we are able to identify which species made a given call.
 Stationary Acoustics involves placing these detectors at various locations spread throughout the state.
 Mobile Acoustics is largely volunteer-driven, with trained citizen scientists helping us in our hunt for bats by driving those same detectors around road transects.
 This data is submitted to the North American Bat Monitoring Program (NABat) and used to help us determine which species of bats live where in New Jersey.